andrepolischuk/andrepolischuk.github.io/notes/personal-should-be-a-personal.md

 >
 > — [Ev Bogue](http://evbogue.com/distributedeverything/)

-We trust our data to these services too.
+We trust our data to these services too much.
 But we don't know how they use it, and what they will do with it the future.

 Centralized services store our photos, contacts, emails.
 They collect search and purchase history.
 They track locations we visited and our activities across